-In most cases, this will take place because of the flex tube being twisted at one or several points.
+In most cases, this will occur because the flex tube is twisted at one or several points.

 The Solution – Thoroughly check your flex tube and straighten any bents you find.
 Remember that there’s no guarantee that this will solve the issue, though – maybe you’ll need to replace your old flex tube with a new one.

 However, before you resort to that, ensure that you’ve made all the other checks due to the fact that flex tube issues aren’t that common.

 Main Control Valve